top of page

 • Promoting Advocacy: Parents who understand the IEP process can advocate for their child’s best interests.

-Government Rules and Regulations to Follow
+Government Rules and Regulations to Follow:

 • California public schools must comply with the following regulations when developing and implementing IEPs: